 Layouts, menus, forms, web fonts and gestures are all things you need to consider when designing your website.
-However, you also need to think about how these elements are going to be viewed by visitors to your website using their smartphones and mobile devices.
+However, you also need to think about how these elements are going to be viewed by visitors using their smartphones and mobile devices.

 Here are some key considerations that will help ensure you create the ideal user experience.

 Rollovers, hover states and animations are what bring websites to life.
 Add support for touch gestures, and subtle movements of iconography to draw the user’s eye.
 A static webpage won’t be as engaging as something that’s a bit more dynamic.